openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/_IE.md

     IE.MemoryResource 2048 bytes of @DDR
     IE.MemoryResource 1048576 bytes of @CMX_NN
 }

-IE.RunTimeResources
-    executors : {
-        IE.ExecutorResource 1 of "Leon_RT"
-        IE.ExecutorResource 1 of "Leon_NN"
-        IE.ExecutorResource 16 of "SHAVE_UPA"
-        IE.ExecutorResource 20 of "SHAVE_NN"
-        IE.ExecutorResource 4 of "NCE_Cluster" {
-            IE.ExecutorResource 5 of "NCE_PerClusterDPU"
-        }
-        IE.ExecutorResource 1 of "DMA_UPA"
-        IE.ExecutorResource 1 of "DMA_NN"
-    }
 ```

-The `IE.RunTimeResources` and `IE.MemoryResource` is filled by underlying low-level dialect to provide information about HW-specific resources.
+The `IE.ExecutorResource` and `IE.MemoryResource` are added by underlying low-level dialect to provide information about HW-specific resources.

 [./IE/_ops_interfaces.md]